Maison Van Gogh: Museum

 After being abandoned for almost a century and largely derelict, the Decrucq house in Cuesmes was purchased by the municipality of Mons in January 1972.
 It was thoroughly restored from 2005 to 2007.
 It is now preserved as a museum known as the Maison Van Gogh (lit.
 'Van Gogh House').
 A scenographic tour follows the painter along the roads of his turbulent life.
 Reproductions of his abundant correspondence give an idea of his activities during his stay in the Borinage.
-The painter's original drawing Les Bêcheurs (after Millet), sketched in 1880, is also on display.
+The painter's original drawing entitled Les Bêcheurs (after Jean-François Millet), sketched in 1880, is also on display.

 The museum is open to visitors from Tuesday to Saturday.
-Address: 3 rue du pavillon, B-7033 Cuesmes (Mons), Belgium.
-The Maison van Gogh is associated with the Van Gogh Museum in Amsterdam.
+The address is: 3 rue du pavillon, B-7033 Cuesmes (Mons), Belgium.
+The Maison van Gogh is a partner of the Van Gogh Museum in Amsterdam, the Netherlands.